khiem20tc/khiem20tc/README.md

 ### 💭 Random Quote of the Day

 ```
-"Don't give to others advice which you wouldn't follow."
+"Never waste an opportunity to tell someone you love them."
 ```

 ### Background 💪